CERBON-MODS/CERBONs-Better-Totem-of-Undying/README.md

 - **New Totem Features:** Here is where you can configure all new totem features added by the mod.
 - **Curios:** Here is where you can configure things related to curios integration.
 - **Blacklists:** Here is where you can blacklist dimensions or structures.

+You can download [Configured](https://www.curseforge.com/minecraft/mc-mods/configured) for easier config management in game.

 <details><summary>Click here (Config)</summary>
 <p>